FavianIoel/machine-setup/README.md

 Machine Web Dev Setup
 =====================
-⛔️ DEPRECATED - you can still use it as a startpoint but be shure to check the repos.

-I made this script after I noticed I spent a lot of time installing tools after a new Ubuntu installation , Xenial 16 has some new stuff so the old ways to configure mysql and PHP are not quite valid this time .

 With this script I have a machine ready to work within about 30 minutes (with the installation of OS included)